wa1id/github-user-repositories/README.md

 - `filter()`: used to filter the array of commits when searching based on a condition

-- `map()`: map an array of objects to a Component, helping use map an array of repositories/commits to a React Component
+- `map()`: used for mapping an array of repositories/commits to a React Component

 - `trim()`: remove any trailing or leading empty spaces.
 Used for checking if the searchfield is empty.
-Without using `trim()` an empty space like `" "` would would be considered not empty
+Without using `trim()` an empty space like `" "` would be considered not empty

 - Template strings: API calls are done using template strings for better readability.
 Example: `api.github.com/users/${username}/repos`